acrcw/tfnewrelic2/readme.md

-# policy created on using count & for_each
+# policy created using count & for_each

 ![Alt text](/screenshots/1.png?raw=true "alert condition")